Do you dread the end of your sales cycle when it's time to calculate commissions?

 Before we go into some of the different commission structures, know that all are variable commissions.
 Oxford Languages defines a variable as “an element, feature, or factor that is liable to vary or change.”

 Variable commission is a “catch-all” for any type of commission based on the amount of revenue or products/services sold rather than a fixed salary.
-As this infographic highlights, more than half of reps receive 25 to 49% variable pay
+As this infographic highlights, more than half of reps receive 25 to 49% variable pay.

 However, they’d prefer that number to be at least a 50/50 split (or even higher variable proportion).
 The good news?
 Most managers (69%) agree!

-So what are the common types of variable sales commissions?
+So, what are the common types of variable sales commissions?

 In short: Different commission rate formulas can be used, such as graduated commission rates that pay commissions based on sales tiers, gross profit commission rates that pay commissions depending on the amount of profit a product brings in, and bonus commission rates that are paid when specific sales goals are met.
 Each commission rate formula has pros and cons, so it’s important to understand how each type works before deciding which rate is best for a business.

 Some commission structures have a maximum amount of commission that a salesperson can earn, called commission caps.
-With commission caps, businesses can adjust their commission structures as needed and make sure they stay within budget.
+With commission caps, businesses can adjust their commission structures as needed to make sure they stay within budget.
 For example, a salesperson might have a commission cap of $500 per month, so even if they make more than $10,000 in sales, they would still only earn $500 in commission.

 Now, let’s look at each of these commission rate examples.